Centres of Excellence for Climate Change and Adaptive Land Management in Africa

 Building regional education and research capacities

 One focus of the international institution WASCAL is the internationally renowned regional graduate school programme with a thematic focus on climate change mitigation and adaptation.
-Since 2012, a total of more than 300 Master's students and doctoral candidates have successfully completed their postgraduate studies and doctorates in four completed academic years already.
-WASCAL is currently recruiting its fifth cohort of students for two master's and ten doctoral programmes in eleven member countries from the ECOWAS region.
+Since 2012, a total of more than 360 Master's students and doctoral candidates have already successfully completed their postgraduate studies and doctorates.
+WASCAL is currently recruiting its fifth cohort of students for two master's and ten doctoral programmes in twelve member countries from the ECOWAS region.
 The programmes are geared towards the long term and are offered on an ongoing basis in order to sustainably strengthen the necessary skills on site and create prospects for young academics in their home countries.

 In 2021, the projects of the second research programme phase (WRAP 2.0) started.
 It serves to expand WASCAL's research fields by strengthening and consolidating the already existing partnerships of the West African and German scientific communities.